helq/report-hw1-IELE4014/02-preprocessing.md

-that there is at most a ~3.64% difference between the experimental classification error and the real error of the model when the model is tested using the test set, i.e., I know that if I get a 19% classification error on the test set for a model, then this model has a real[^realdata] classification error lies between 16% and 22%
+that there is at most a ~3.64% difference between the experimental classification error and the real error of the model when the model is tested using the test set, i.e., I know that if I get a 19% classification error on the test set for a model, then this model has a real[^realdata] classification error that lies between 16% and 22%

-[^realdata]: When I refer to "real" here I'm talking about all possible datapoints, music between the two genres, and not only the data that we have access to
+[^realdata]: When I refer to "real" here I'm talking about all possible datapoints, songs between the two genres, and not only the data that we have access to

 As shown in the next section three different kinds of models were used to try to solve